Grant Strategy for Non-Profit

 Reactive grant seeking focuses on transactions; strategic grant strategy builds trust-based partnerships.
 To shift the model, you need a system that connects strategy, capacity, and accountability.

-A strategic grant plan mirrors your annual fundraising plan.
+A strategic grant management system plan mirrors your annual fundraising plan.
 It defines the why (your funding thesis), the who (your top prospects), and the how (clear roles and timelines).
 It provides a 12-month grant tracking calendar that creates visibility for leadership, clarity for staff, and confidence for your board.

 When done right, your grant plan strengthens your relationship-based fundraising by: